iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/preliminaries.md

 However, the append-only nature of the UTXO ledger can compromise this benefit when conflicting transactions arise.
 To address this issue, IOTA 2.0 uses an enhanced UTXO ledger model, called the [reality-based UTXO ledger](preliminaries.md#reality-based-utxo-ledger), that optimistically updates the ledger and maintains a record of the dependencies of possible conflicts.

-A UTXO transaction should have a list of unique outputs called _UTXOs_.
+A UTXO transaction should have a list of unique outputs called UTXOs.
 In addition, each transaction has a list of inputs, which are UTXOs of previous transactions.
-A transaction is said to spend its _inputs_.
+A transaction is said to spend its inputs.

 #### Ledger DAG

-The _ledger DAG_ is a DAG whose vertex set consists of all transactions.
+The ledger DAG is a DAG whose vertex set consists of all transactions.
 There is a directed edge between two transactions $tx$ and $ty$ if $tx$ spends the output of $ty$.
 The ledger DAG's root is the genesis with no outgoing edges.

 #### Causal history of a transaction

-The _causal history_ of a given transaction $tx$ consists of all transactions that can be reached from the transaction $tx$ by traversing the ledger DAG along the directed edges.
+The causal history of a given transaction $tx$ consists of all transactions that can be reached from the transaction $tx$ by traversing the ledger DAG along the directed edges.

 #### Conflict

-A transaction $tx$ is a _conflict_ if there is another transaction $ty$ such that $tx$ and $ty$ attempt to spend at least one identical input.
+A transaction $tx$ is a conflict if there is another transaction $ty$ such that $tx$ and $ty$ attempt to spend at least one identical input.

 #### Conflicting transactions

-Two transactions $tx$ and $ty$ are called _conflicting_ if the causal history of $tx$ and the causal history of $ty$ contain some transaction $tx'$ and $ty'$ which spend at least one identical input.
+Two transactions $tx$ and $ty$ are called conflicting if the causal history of $tx$ and the causal history of $ty$ contain some transaction $tx'$ and $ty'$ which spend at least one identical input.

 #### Non-conflicting transaction